tenable/terrascan/README.md

 ## Customizing scans

-By default, Terrascan scans all the resources.
+By default, Terrascan scans your entire configuration against all policies.
 However you can configure what you want to scan in the following ways:

 - [Exclude a particular policy for a specific resource.](#How_to_exclude_a_policy_while_scanning_a_resource)
 - [Manually configure policies to be suppressed or applied globally from a scan across all resources or, for just a particular resource.](#_How_to_include_or_exclude_specific_policies_or_resources_from_being_scanned)